ropensci/nlrx/cran-comments.md

 # Resubmission

-nlrx version 0.4.2
+nlrx version 0.4.3

 ## CRAN check error fixes
-* Fixed an error that was thrown because of a dependency on external files in the roxygen example of the nldoc function.
-* Fixed an error that was thrown because of a dependency on external files in the example of the download_netlogo function.
-* Fixed (possibly) invalid URLs in readme and vignettes
+* updated maintainer email address (package was archived because of an auto-response from the previous email address)

-## Changes in version 0.4.2
+## Changes in version 0.4.3

-#### functionality
+#### Functionality
-* added option to run_nl_one that allows to store results as rds files
-* added eval_simoutput option to check for missing combinations of siminputrow and random-seeds
+* added test_nlrx() function to check functionality of the package
-* added support for progressr progress bars for run_nl_all function (details see further notes vignette) and removed the silent parameter of the run_nl_all function
+* added support to download_netLogo() for NetLogo version 6.2.0

-#### bugfixes
+#### Bugfixes
-* hotfix for another dependency on external files in nldoc roxygen examples
-* small bugfix in analyze_morris: A warning is now thrown if NA are present in the simulation data
-* bugfix in random seed generator
-* bugfix for sobol simulation design when sobolorder is higher than the available number of variables
-* analyze_nl now prints a warning if missing combinations were detected in the simulation output
-* updated testdata
-* user rights for temporary sh scripts are now set correctly
+* changed timestamp for nldoc function from lubridate to base date
+* fixed an error in the function parser of the nldoc procedure
+* fixed bug in calculation of number of computed runs in print_nl()

 ## Test environments